hodgeswt/SmartLightSwitch/README.md

 12. Attach the servo cables onto D5 & GND
 13. Plug in the NodeMCU with your USB-B cable.
 14. On first startup, the NodeMCU will create a local hotspot.
 Connect to it.
 Your device will load an HTML page allowing you to enter your WiFi information.
 In the future, the NodeMCU will automatically connect to this network.
+15. Complete [Step 2 on this page](https://help.sinric.pro/pages/quickstart.html) to connect to your Amazon Alexa.
+Alternatively, Sinric.Pro connects to Google Home, Samsung SmartThings, and IFTTT.
+They provide tutorials on how to connect all services.

 If you need to change WiFi networks, simply re-flash the code to the NodeMCU and repeat steps 10 ans 12-14.